-All roads within manufactured/mobile home parks shall must bare treated as private roads streets unless dedicated for maintenance by the Virginia Department of Transportation and road name and road signage shall must apply accordingly.
-Each manufactured/mobile home lot shall mustwill be numbered in accordance with this Manual.
-The manufactured/mobile home park owner shall must be responsible for posting lot numbers in a manner acceptable to the agent in accordance with Part IV, Section 1, of this Manual.
+All roads within in manufactured/mobile home parks shall be are treated as private roads streets unless dedicated for maintenance by the Virginia Department of Transportation, and road name and road signage shall must apply accordingly.
+Each manufactured/mobile home lot shall must be numbered in accordance with this Manual.
+The manufactured/mobile home park owner shall be responsible for posting must post lot numbers in a manner acceptable to the agent in accordance with Part IV, Section 1, of this Manual.